lead-led/enpreview/README.md

-# EM Tally
+# Enpreview

-EM Tally is a desktop companion for Barco Event Master operators.
+Enpreview is a desktop companion for Barco Event Master operators.
 It talks to the frame over the JSON-RPC API on port `9999`, feeding tally and destination state into a configurable Electron + Svelte interface so you always know what is live, on preview, or listening.

 ---